indietyp/hawthorne/docs/toolchain/Reference.md

 hawthorne report
 ```

-?> You submitted data will be saved for 24 hours.
+?> Your submitted data will be saved for 24 hours.

 !> You will be registered to the mainframe, and therefor your instance will be known by a database. **Please bear that in mind.** Only data that is necessary will be saved for the shortest time possible.
-For more information on the topic please refer to this [chapter](mainframe/quickstart.md).
+For more information on the topic please refer to this [chapter].

 # Server
 ## Start